cppservergit/cppserver-docs/security-check.md

 sudo microk8s kubectl get vulnerabilityreports -o wide -n cppserver
 ```

-This will scan the CPPServer docker image, for this case it will detect some (15) LOW vulnerabilities, from the Ubuntu 22.04 base image, these are not relevant, not only because of the low risk classification, but also because these are located in software modules that mostly won't be used during the container execution.
+This will scan the CPPServer docker images, for this case it will detect some (15) LOW vulnerabilities, all from the Ubuntu 22.04 base image, these are not relevant, not only because of the low risk classification, but also because these are located in software modules that mostly won't be used during the container execution.
 ```
 NAME                                        REPOSITORY            TAG    SCANNER   AGE   CRITICAL   HIGH   MEDIUM   LOW   UNKNOWN replicaset-cppserver-674b6775cd-cppserver   cppserver/pgsql       1.01   Trivy     21h   0          0      0        15    0